 So what should he have done?
 How can one play in Golarion using solely the Cypher System?
 Or, even more exciting, how will we play Ptolus using the Cypher System without any of the DnD baggage?
 Before we get there, let us first identify the major strengths of the Cypher System.

 Cypher System Design Philosophy

 Cypher is designed for emulating various genres and narrative tropes.
 Emulation here means it will provide just enough structure and abstraction needed to reach an appropriate level of verisimilitude.
-In the above sense, it is not a simulation engine and concerns nitty-gritty details as false precision.
-Think of it as a difference between playing a wargame with an elaborate terrain, measuring sticks, and super detailed pieces versus playing a game of chess.
+In the above sense, it is not a simulation engine and considers nitty-gritty details as false precision.
+Think of it as the difference between playing a wargame with elaborate terrain, measuring sticks, and super detailed pieces versus playing a game of chess.
 Both chess and wargames tackle the same subject but on widely different levels of abstraction.
 Measuring sticks are too precise for chess games, and chess moves are too abstract for wargames.

-Monte says that the Cypher System is a game about the story, not rules.
+Monte says that the Cypher System is a game about the story, not the rules.
 It comes from the insight that the more rules one needs to process, the less storytime they will get.
 I like to think of it as a sort of cognitive budget.
 Your typical 4-hour session might recreate that one historical battle in excruciating detail, or you might create a broader shared narrative where you get to have dozens of battles, visit several planets, marry the dragon and kill the prince.
-All that in the same 4-hour sit.
+All that in the same 4-hour sitting.

 That latter approach is possible because our human brains evolved to fill in the gaps.
-And that is why we can only care about verisimilitude, and allow the player minds to fill in the details.
+And that is why we can only care about verisimilitude, and allow the player’s minds to fill in the details.

 In short, the Cypher System’s game engine elegantly keeps the focus on story and action, without sacrificing structure or mechanical detail.
 Monte Cook